sgladkoff/goldpan/docs/rigora.md

 A project with in-file changes contains only a list of file locations and settings, with all the changes going directly into its files.

+**Rigora** can also be used to simply work with a single file of a supported format without creating a project, if you so choose - possibly while associating XLIFF files with Rigora in Windows.

 ## Checks

-**Rigora** runs more than 300 checks, all of them customizable.
+**Rigora** may run a large variety - more than 300 in total - of checks on the files within its projects.
 Among them are:

 - Common checks (punctuation, tag and placeholder matching, etc.), configurable for various language pairs